-National Consumer Protection Week, March 6-12, is an annual effort led by the US Federal Trade Commission to educate the public on how to use their money wisely.
-As a part of National Consumer Protection Week, BBB recommends five easy steps you can take to become a smart shopper and savvy consumer.
+National Consumer Protection Week (NCPW), held this year on March 6-12, is an annual effort led by the US Federal Trade Commission to educate the public on how to use their money wisely.
+As a part of NCPW, BBB recommended five easy steps you can take to become a smart shopper and savvy consumer.

-“In a tough economy, it’s more important than ever to protect the money you have from scammers and bad businesses,” said David C. Smitherman, BBB President & CEO.
-“A few simple steps will go a long way to fighting off the common cons and rip-offs that steals millions from unsuspecting consumers every year.”
+“In a tough economy, it’s more important than ever to protect the money you have from scammers and bad businesses,” said Stephen A. Cox, President and CEO of the Council of Better Business Bureaus.
+“A few simple steps will go a long way to avoiding the common cons and rip-offs that deceive hundreds of thousands of unsuspecting consumers every year.”

 BBB recommends the five following tips to protect your wallet against scammers and unscrupulous businesses: